YuhangGe/pure-notify/README.md

 </div>
 ````

-then, you can use css to override it's theme.
+then, you can use css to override its theme.

-moreover, you can use `options.template` to use custom html structure. for example:
+You can use `options.template` to customize html structure. for example:

 ````js
 PureNotify.error({